kleinesfilmroellchen/conlangdb/API.md

 - If no translation is found for the language, the `en.json` file is used, which is equivalent to the endpoint `/translation/en`.

 If a certain region or language (or a combination thereof) is not found, the server treats that locale to have no translations whatsoever.
 The above scheme allows, for example, for the translation of only a couple of region-specific terms, whereas the general language translation file will handle most of the translations.
 Also, invalid or unsupported locales will in the worst case result in the English translation being returned.

+### `/conscript/LANG`: Conscript provider for different languages

+This path enables the use of custom font files with the ConlangDB system.
+This API is provided with the language ID "LANG" and returns a small CSS file defining an `@font-face` rule for the font family `"NATIVE-SCRIPT-FONT"`.
+Additionally, a class selector for `.native-script-font` is included which makes all elements with this class use the conscript.
+The url for the font face is generated from the `FontUrl` property of the language, which may point to a font file name without extension.
+The user can provide different formats for this conscript and all of them are included as alternatives in the source list of the CSS.
+Also, in the future, it may be possible to provide bold and italic font faces which may be referenced by the CSS using some standard naming conventions.
+For now, the CSS allows bold and italic font synthesis.

 ### `/XXX/list` with `Accept: application/json`: Lists for various data